Scholarship and Mentorship Program

 We believe everyone deserves an opportunity and education is the door that opens the world.
 The Latitude Foundation supports students from kindergarten through university level by providing scholarships to cover educational expenses.

 Unlike many university scholarship programs, ours requires that students agree to fund scholarships in the amount of 50% of the scholarships they have received, and they have to do so within 5 years of graduation.
 This, we believe, leads to cultural empowerment and allows for the scholarship recipients to become future leaders of the foundation.

-Scholarship program director David Cachimuel brings a sense of cultural pride, responsibility and connection to the program.
-Having been a scholarship recipient himself, he knows first hand the power of education and its ability to stop intergenerational poverty.
+Scholarship program director Maricela Campo brings a sense of cultural pride, responsibility and connection to the program.
+Providing mentorship and guidance to students of all ages, Maricela strives to provide the support necessary to help our scholarship students succeed.
+Like Maggie and Gwyn, she believes strongly in the power of education and its ability to stop intergenerational poverty.

 Maggie is a seasoned teacher of both English and Spanish, and finds her calling in the classroom.
 She excels at teaching the ins and outs of grammar in a refreshing way.
 Gwyn is learning the ropes to teaching English as a second language and primarily focuses on writing in English, and conversational English courses.
 Once we have the ability to hire teachers, or receive volunteers who have ESL experience, we hope to open up to other members of the community.

 In an area where medical needs often lead to increased poverty, the Latitude Foundation provides medical grants to help with the high cost of these services.

 Founded within the Ministry of Education, Latitude Foundation is currently permitted to provide acupuncture services to its scholarship recipients, their families, and any other students or foundation grantees.